hongyunhan12/chinese-flashcard-app/README.md

 - 📚 **Excel Database**: Reads Chinese words from Excel file (`Chinese_words_list.xlsx` included)
 - 🎴 **Interactive Flashcards**: Click to flip cards and see pronunciation and meaning
+- 🔊 **Audio Pronunciation**: Click the speaker button to hear the word pronounced
 - 📦 **Block Selection**: Study words in blocks of 100 (1-100, 101-200, etc.)
-- ⌨️ **Keyboard Navigation**: Use arrow keys to navigate, space/Enter to flip
+- ⌨️ **Keyboard Navigation**: Use arrow keys to navigate, space/Enter to flip, 'P' to pronounce
 - 🎨 **Modern UI**: Beautiful gradient design with smooth animations
 - 📱 **Responsive**: Works on desktop and mobile devices